-The lack of ongoing and up to date documentation has been identified recently as a serious impediment for knowledge dissemination and a conclusion has been reached to set up an own website "CAPRI_MODEL.ORG" for web based documentation.
-An attractive example meeting many but not all needs of CAPRI is given by the website of the MIRAGE model (http://mirage.cepii.free.fr/miragewiki/index.php?title=Accueil).
+The lack of ongoing and up to date documentation has been identified recently as a serious impediment for knowledge dissemination and a conclusion has been reached to set up an own website "CAPRI MODEL.ORG" for web based documentation.
+An attractive example meeting many but not CAPRI the website of all needs of is given by the MIRAGE model (http://mirage.cepii.free.fr/miragewiki/index.php?title=Accueil).
 However the development of this web based documentation will take a while.